chainguard-dev/osquery-defense-kit/README.md

 ### Production Detection

-Download the pack files for a release, and place them in your the `packs` stanza of your `osquery.conf` file.
-You can generate your own packs locally using `make packs`.
+Download a released query pack into a convenient location, and point to these files from the `packs` stanza of your `osquery.conf` file

 ### Local Data Collection for IR